Pawsanie/Novelist/README.md

 However, you can change the sprite's format requirement by modifying it in the code.

 ## User Interface:
-Information about the standard user interface is contained in 'ui_menu-name_buttons.json' files and 'ui_localizations_data.json'.<br>
+Information about the standard user interface is contained in 'ui_buttons_data.json' files and 'ui_menu_text_data.json'.<br>
-Localization of the standard interface is stored in the appropriate files: 'eng.json' as example.
+Information about localisation of standard interface in "Text and Localization" paragraph.

 **Below** examples with **json`s** describes the code that needs to be changed if you want to supplement the standard menus with your own.